Florida bride, caterer accused of lacing wedding food with marijuana - NewsBreak

 Bride Danya Glenny, 42, and catering manager Joycelyn Bryant, 31, were both charged with tampering, culpable negligence, and delivery of marijuana after guests at Glenny’s wedding reported feeling ill after possibly consuming weed-laced food at the venue.

 Deputies with the Seminole County Sheriff’s Office were called to The Springs Clubhouse in Longwood on Feb.
 19 around 9:30 p.m. to aid the local fire department with a medical call, according to affidavits filed by the deputies.
-There, they found a wedding party of roughly 30-40 guests, though one of the deputies estimated that as many as 50 may have been present.Courtroom weddings: Couples flock to Muscogee County to tie the knot
+There, they found a wedding party of roughly 30-40 guests, though one of the deputies estimated that as many as 50 may have been present.How much Ohio could make from legalizing pot

 One of the first guests to complain told Seminole County Fire officials he was “feeling weird,” like he “had drugs inside him,” the affidavits said.
 He also requested an ambulance to be transported to a local hospital.